jojo23333/ResearchCodex/ResearchCodex/readme.md

 # Initialize a workspace (run once per repository)
 rcodex init

-# Create your first project; this sets the active project/idea
+# Create your first project; this sets the active project/scope
-rcodex project create my-research-topic
+rcodex project new my-research-topic

+# Switch phases as you refine the work
+rcodex scope    # scoping formation (idea.md structure) rcodex plan     # implementation planning (plans.md)
+rcodex code     # implementation/execution

-# Add more ideas as you refine the research thread
+# Add more scopes as you refine the research thread
-rcodex idea create "Better contrastive loss" --body "Try temperature annealing on video-text pairs."
+rcodex idea new "Better contrastive loss" --body "Try temperature annealing on video-text pairs."

 # Inspect context and mode
 rcodex status